Bowdoin College Title IX Policy

 VI.
 ALTERNATIVE RESOLUTION

-If agreed to in writing by both parties, and if the Title IX Coordinator believes the circumstances are appropriate, a Formal Complaint may be resolved by Alternative Resolution, as described in this section, except that a case alleging Sexual Harassment by an Employee against a Student may not be resolved by Alternative Resolution.
-Alternative Resolution is a facilitated process that does not involve an investigation or a sanction and allows the parties to attempt to reach an agreed-to resolution of the matter through an intermediary.
+If agreed to in writing by both parties, and if the Title IX Coordinator believes the circumstances are appropriate, or where a Respondent is prepared to accept responsibility for all of the allegations of the Formal Complaint and the parties agree in writing to pursue alternative resolution, a Formal Complaint may be resolved by Alternative Resolution, as described in this section, except that a case alleging Sexual Harassment by an Employee against a Student may not be resolved by Alternative Resolution.
+Alternative Resolution is a facilitated process that does not involve an investigation and allows the parties to attempt to reach a resolution of the matter through an intermediary.

 If both parties agree in writing to resolve the matter by Alternative Resolution, the Title IX Coordinator will simultaneously send both parties a notice of Alternative Resolution setting forth the allegations, the requirements and potential outcomes of the Alternative Resolution, the circumstances under which the parties are precluded from resuming a Formal Complaint arising out of the same allegations, the rights of each party to withdraw from the Alternative Resolution prior to its conclusion and resume a Formal Resolution and a description of the records that will be maintained related to the Alternative Resolution.